moby/moby/docs/sources/use/ambassador_pattern_linking.md

 ## How it works

-The following example shows what the `svendowideit/ambassador`{.docutils .literal} container does automatically (with a tiny amount of `sed`)
+The following example shows what the `svendowideit/ambassador` container does automatically (with a tiny amount of `sed`)

 On the docker host (192.168.1.52) that redis will run on: